OwenCCCCC/OwenCCCCC/README.md

 - 👋 Hi, I’m @OwenCCCCC
 - 👀 I’m interested in Fiber Optics, EDA, SOC, IC and AI.
 - 🌱 I’m currently learning Verilog HDL, C#, Python and MATLAB.
--💞️ I’m looking to collaborate on fiber optics DSP algorithms.
+- 💞️ I’m looking to collaborate on fiber optics DSP algorithms and data mining algorithm.
- 📫 How to reach me : Github @OwenCCCCC
+- 📫 How to reach me : Github @OwenCCCCC

 <!---
 OwenCCCCC/OwenCCCCC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.